Post-Newtonian Theory for Gravitational Waves: Post-Newtonian isolated sources

+where we recall that the retarded inverse d'Alembertian operator is defined by Eq.~\eqref{dalembertian}.
+So we have,

 In the second term the finite part plays a crucial role because the multipole expansion $\mathcal{M}(\Lambda^{\alpha\beta})$ is singular at $r=0$.
-By contrast, the first term in Eq.~\eqref{Deltaab1}, as it stands, is well-defined because we are considering only some smooth field distributions: $\tau^{\alpha\beta}\in C^\infty({\mathbb{R}}^4)$.
-There is no need to include a finite part $\mathcal{FP}$ in the first term, but \emph{a contrario} there is no harm to add one in front of it, because for convergent integrals the finite part simply gives back the value of the integral.
-The advantage of adding artificially the $\mathcal{FP}$ in the first term is that we can re-write Eq.~\eqref{Deltaab1} into the more interesting form
+By contrast, the first term in Eq.~\eqref{Deltaab1}, as it stands, is well-defined because we are considering only some smooth matter distribution: $\tau^{\alpha\beta}\in C^\infty({\mathbb{R}}^4)$.
+There is no need to include the finite part regularization in the first term, but \emph{a contrario} there is no harm to add one in front of it, because for convergent integrals the finite part simply gives back the value of the integral.
+The advantage of adding artificially the finite part in the first term is that we can re-write Eq.~\eqref{Deltaab1} into the more interesting form

-in which we have also used the fact that $\mathcal{M} (\Lambda^{\alpha\beta})=\frac{16\pi G}{c^4} \mathcal{ M}(\tau^{\alpha\beta})$ because $T^{\alpha\beta}$ has a compact support.
+in which we have also used the fact that $\mathcal{M} (\Lambda^{\alpha\beta})=\frac{16\pi G}{c^4} \mathcal{M}(\tau^{\alpha\beta})$ because $T^{\alpha\beta}$ has a compact support.
 The interesting point about Eq.~\eqref{Deltaab2} is that $\Delta^{\alpha\beta}$ appears now to be the (finite part of a) retarded integral of a source with spatially \emph{compact} support.
 This follows from the fact that the pseudo-tensor agrees numerically with its own multipole expansion when $r>a$ [by the same equation as Eq.~\eqref{Mhhbar}].
 Therefore, $\mathcal{M}(\Delta^{\alpha\beta})$ can be obtained from the known formula for the multipole expansion of the retarded solution of a wave equation with compact-support source.
-This formula, given in Appendix~B of Ref.~\cite{BD89}, yields the second term in Eq.~\eqref{Mhab},
+This formula, given in Appendix~B of \cite{BD89}, yields the second term in Eq.~\eqref{Mhab},

-but in which the moments do not yet match the result~\eqref{HLab}; instead,\epubtkFootnote{Recall that our abbreviated notation $\mathcal{FP}$ includes the crucial regularization factor $\widetilde{r}^B$.}
+but in which the moments do not yet match the result \eqref{HLab}; instead,

 The reason is that we have not yet applied the assumption of a post-Newtonian source.
-Such sources are entirely covered by their own near zone (i.e., $a\ll\lambda$), and, in addition, for them the integral~\eqref{HLab0} has a compact support limited to the domain of the source.
+Such sources are entirely covered by their own near zone (i.e., $a\ll\lambda$), and, in addition, for them the integral \eqref{HLab0} has a compact support limited to the domain of the source.
 In consequence, we can replace the integrand in Eq.~\eqref{HLab0} by its post-Newtonian expansion, valid over all the near zone: